 Erdman (1967) categorized the “rightist” reactions to the increasingly socialist and planning-oriented Congress at independence into three camps.
 The first was that of princely rulers as straightforward reactionaries defending their royal prerogatives.
 The second, that of the Hindu right, imagined the creation of a muscular Indian nation-state based on Hinduism (Jaffrelot 1996, 25-33).
 While the Hindu right was certainly exclusionary, it was also modernist; the early Hindutva politicians and ideologues believed in industrialization and emulation of fast-developing powers to catch up to the West and defend the Indian nation through military power.

 The third group, what Erdman called ‘disguised’ conservatives, brought Gandhi’s village republic into the realm of politics and policy.
 Conservative nationalists represented much of the party’s leadership in the provinces.
 They included many who rose to prominence as upper caste aspirants whose ambitions were frustrated by imperial hierarchies (Weiner 1967).
-They would go on to dominate the party at the state level after independence, and would frustrate Nehru’s later attempts at industrial development.
-Vallabhbhai Patel, the undisputed leader of this conservative wing of Congress, instantiated Gandhi’s conservative nationalist philosophy into a concrete ideological and political program.
+They would go on to dominate the party at the state level after independence, and would challenge Nehru’s later attempts at industrial development.
+Vallabhbhai Patel, the undisputed leader of this conservative wing of Congress, transformed Gandhi’s conservative nationalist philosophy into a concrete ideological and political program.

-Patel, born in 1875, came from peasant roots and achieved success as a barrister before becoming an acolyte of Gandhi, eventually leading satyagraha campaigns at Kheda and Bardoli in Gujarat.
+Patel, born in 1875, came from self-described peasant roots and achieved success as a barrister before becoming an acolyte of Gandhi, eventually leading satyagraha campaigns at Kheda and Bardoli in Gujarat.
 Importantly, he supervised the recruitment of much of the Congress leadership at local and regional levels, and managed the coordination of Congress provincial ministries after 1937.
 His politics within the nationalist movement were conservative with a strong Gandhian flavor, and throughout his political career, he fought with Congress socialists over strategy and policy.
 Patel is perhaps best known for his involvement in the coercive integration of princely states, and for his intransigence against the Muslim League.
 Yet Patel’s perspectives on development provided political content to Gandhi’s idealism.

 As with Gandhi, wearing khadi took on central symbolic meaning in Patel’s life and politics.
 Addressing supporters, he said,

 Millions of people live in huts.
 If they are able to earn something, it would be an act of benevolence on your part.
 If city-dwellers like us set an example, it will be emulated by the villagers.
 It would be helpful if we are clad in khadi cloth, and it will inspire many more to put on khadi dress… When many types are available, then why help the mills?
 I do not want you to hear the complaints of Bombay and Ahmedabad Mill owners.
-When a number of persons had courted imprisonment, at that time, the millowners entered into a contract with Lancashire and mortgaged the nation.
+When a number of persons had courted imprisonment, at that time, the mill owners entered into a contract with Lancashire and mortgaged the nation.
 How can we assist those who care for their own business and have no feelings for the nation’s welfare?

 Patel also used the symbol of the spinning wheel to castigate Congress Socialists for their intentions in economic planning and modernization: